IIIF/api/source/api/presentation/3.0/index.md

 Annotations _MUST_ have their own HTTP(S) URIs, conveyed in the `id` property.
 The JSON-LD description of the Annotation _SHOULD_ be returned if the URI is dereferenced, according to the [Web Annotation Protocol][webannoprotocol].

-The content resource is linked in the `body` of the Annotation.
+When Annotations are used to associate content resources with a Canvas, the content resource is linked in the `body` of the Annotation.
 The URI of the Canvas _MUST_ be repeated in the `target` property of the Annotation, or the `source` property of a Specific Resource used in the `target` property.

 Note that the Web Annotation data model defines different patterns for the `value` property, when used within an Annotation.
 The value of a Textual Body or a Fragment Selector, for example, are strings rather than JSON objects with languages and values.
 Care must be taken to use the correct string form in these cases.

 Additional features of the [Web Annotation][webanno] data model _MAY_ also be used, such as selecting a segment of the Canvas or content resource, or embedding the comment or transcription within the Annotation.
-The use of these advanced features sometimes results in situations where the `target` is not a content resource, but instead a `SpecificResource`, a `Choice`, or other non-content object.
+The use of these advanced features sometimes results in situations where the `target` is not a content resource, but instead a SpecificResource, a Choice, or other non-content object.
 Implementations should check the `type` of the resource and not assume that it is always content to be rendered.

 ``` json-doc
 {